graboskyc/FaaSSubMgr/README.md

 >>> import base64
 >>> base64.b64encode(os.urandom(96))
 ```
+* DO NOT LOSE THE ABOVE as without it you will not be able to regain your data as it is encrypted
 * Both variables should be in double quotes within the `.env` file

 ### Via a venv